Jeep Wrangler (YJ): YJ Wrangler Renegade

 From October 1990 until 1994, Jeep produced an options package on the YJ Wrangler listed as the "Renegade Decor Group".
 Vehicles were shipped as optioned Wranglers to Autostyle in the Detroit area, where the Renegade Decor Package was installed, then shipped back to Jeep for delivery to dealers.
-Renegades all have a small sticker on the driver's side door, right above the latch denoting the visit to Autostyle.
+Renegades all have a small sticker on the driver's side door, right above the latch, denoting the visit to Autostyle.
 Initially, all Renegades were white, black, or red.
 Blue and bronze were added for the 1992 and 1993 model years, respectively.
-The Renegade Decor Group was a $4,266 option over a base Wrangler for 1991 and included special alloy wheels, exclusive body flares, along with many other features.
+The Renegade Decor Group was a $4,266 option over a base Wrangler for 1991 and included special alloy wheels, exclusive body flares, along many other features.
 Contents of the Renegade Decor Package include: